 Originally published on NREL.

-The research was supported by funding from the Energy Department’s Office of Energy Efficiency and Renewable Energy in support of its SunShot Initiative.
+NREL’s work was supported by funding from the Energy Department’s Office of Energy Efficiency and Renewable Energy in support of its SunShot Initiative.
 The SunShot Initiative is a collaborative national effort that aggressively drives innovation to make solar energy fully cost-competitive with traditional energy sources before the end of the decade.
-Through SunShot, the Department supports efforts by private companies, universities, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.
+Through SunShot, the department supports efforts by private companies, universities, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.
 Learn more at energy.gov/sunshot.

 NREL is the U.S. Department of Energy’s primary national laboratory for renewable energy and energy efficiency research and development.
 NREL is operated for the Energy Department by The Alliance for Sustainable Energy, LLC.